EricNavar/drink-tracker/README.md

 # Privacy Policy

-- We don't have access to or distribute your data
+- We don't have access to or distribute your data.
+No pigs can touch your drinking data 😤

 # Contributing